HIST-1302 Β· Unit 01 Β· Ch. 17–20

 Obj 9: Labor Unions & Major Strikes

 Terrence Powderly led the Knights of Labor (KOL) β€” open to all workers regardless of skill, race, or gender.
 Peak: 700,000 members.
-Opposed strikes in theory but claimed credit for railroad wins.

 Key Strikes:

-β€’ Great Railroad Strike (1877) β€” first national strike; workers protested wage cuts; Hayes sent federal troops; ~100 killed; workers returned but public sympathy shifted.
+β€’ Great Railroad Strike (1877) β€” first national strike; Hayes sent federal troops; ~100 killed.

-β€’ Haymarket Riot (1886, Chicago) β€” KOL-adjacent rally for 8-hour day; bomb thrown at police; 8 anarchists convicted (most hanged); devastated KOL's reputation.
+β€’ Haymarket Riot (1886, Chicago) β€” KOL-adjacent rally; bomb thrown; 8 anarchists convicted; devastated KOL.

 Knights of Labor AFL Terrence Powderly Samuel Gompers Haymarket 1886 Homestead 1892 Pullman 1894